 Of the 34 airplanes to start, 11 dropped out from mechanical trouble and 1 was disqualified.

 Lt.
 Moseley’s airplane covered the first lap “in eleven minutes six and seventy one hundredths seconds.”
 The Verville-Packard R-1 won the race with an elapsed time of 44 minutes, 29.57 seconds, for an average speed of 178 miles per hour.
 Captain Hartney finished second with an elapsed time of 47:00.03.

 Corliss C. Moseley rose to the rank of major.
 In 1924, he was assigned as the first commanding officer of the 115th Observation Squadron based at Clover Field, Santa Monica, California.
-This was the first aviation unit of the California National Guard before leaving the service.
-In 1925, he founded Western Air Express in Los Angeles, which would become Western Airlines.
+This was the first aviation unit of the California National Guard.
+Mosely left the military and in 1925, he founded Western Air Express at Los Angeles, which would become Western Airlines.

 The Verville-Packard R-1 was developed from an experimental fighter, the Verville-Clark Pursuit (VCP-1), designed for the Army by Alfred Victor Verville, and was the first racing airplane built for the U.S. Army.
 A single-place, single-engine biplane, it had a plywood monocoque fuselage with wood wings covered with fabric.
 The R-1 was 32 feet (9.75 meters) long.
 (Other dimensions are unknown at this time.)